AlexStormwood/UnityAutomatedSemver/README.md

 * minor - This increments the second number in a "major.minor.patch" version string
 * patch - This increments the third number in a "major.minor.patch" version string

+### project-settings-path (optional)

+The path to the ProjectSettings/ProjectSettings.asset file for your unity project.
+If not specified will attempt to automatically find it.

 ## Outputs

 This is the data that you can use after this action has completed, in other actions & scripts.